cdoss3/pyscout/README.md

-A collection of python modules to be able to quickly clean data from Wyscout .csv files.
+A collection of python modules to be able to quickly clean and explore data from Wyscout .csv files.

 USAGE: